EscapeCharacter-dev/ModernDesign/sdk/Freestanding.md

 function void @Realloc<T>(void @ptr, ulong N)
 ```
 Description:
 Resizes a memory block to fit N objects of types T. Keeps the data previously allocated.
 The block's address might have changed (typically caused by `Modern::Move`).
 See `Modern::RawRealloc` for raw memory allocations.
+Returns:
+A pointer to the new memory block.